doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

   delay(2000);
 }
 ```
-After uploaded the code to the ESP and plug it in the board the relay began to switch into the two states every 2 seconds.
+After uploaded the code to ESP and plug it in the board the relay began to switch into two states every 2 seconds.
 Gotcha!

 Almost done, now we know how to control the relay so let's plug it in the MQTT bus.